How Long Does Ringworm Last? A Realistic Timeline for Healing

 4. Scarring needs to be minimized so it doesn’t leave a permanent mark

 Most products address maybe one of these.
-Terrasil® Infection Protection Wound Care Ointment addresses all four.
+Terrasil® Infection Protection Wound Care Ointment is formulated to address multiple aspects of wound care.
 Here’s how it does it:

-It kills bacteria faster than the alternatives.[5]
-We’re talking up to 3 times faster than major brands.
+It includes antiseptic ingredients designed to help reduce bacterial presence on minor wounds.
 That means your wound gets the upper hand against infection before infection gets the upper hand against your wound.

 It’s made from stuff that actually works AND is actually good for your skin.
 No synthetic fillers, no parabens, no artificial junk.
 Instead, it uses things like tea tree oil (which fights bacteria), calendula (which calms inflammation), peppermint oil (which feels soothing), and ingredients called Activated Minerals® (which support your skin in making new healthy cells to replace the damaged ones).
-Basically, everything in it serves a purpose.
+Each ingredient is selected to support wound care function.

 You actually want to use it.
 Because it’s not greasy (well, not TOO greasy), it doesn’t irritate sensitive skin, and it actually feels like something is helping—people stick with it.
 And consistency matters when you’re trying to heal a wound.

-It’s backed by over 30 years of research and comes with a 90-day guarantee.
+It’s developed using research-backed wound care principles and comes with a 90-day guarantee.
 Which basically means: try it, and if it doesn’t work for you, get your money back.

 How to Pick the Right Ointment for YOUR Wound